illinois-impact/ece408_project/README.md

 `m3.1.py` takes one optional argument: the dataset size.
 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.
-Check your correctness on the full data size of 10000.

 For example, you could modify `rai_build.yml` to run